Hirekerur: Religion and Culture

 Hirekerur houses a famous Durga Devi temple, located close to the village's 900 acre lake, Durga devi kere.
 Several religions are represented among the local population, and all collaborate in the Durgadevi Festival (Jatra) held once every three years.
-The jatra attracts between 80-100,000 visitors from across India, and especially from Maharashtra state.
+The jatra attracts between 80 and 100,000 visitors from across India, and especially from Maharashtra state.
 Near by Temple we can notice the ruined temple pillars but archeology department completely neglected them and also we can find an Ancient ruined temple near by Durga devi temple with old inscriptions but no one bothered about them.

 Education facilities in the town used to supply schooling up to higher education level, and students travel in from surrounding villages to attend Hirekerur's schools.
 Now with the growing population of the city and surrounding villages new Pre University colleges and Degree colleges have started providing education.
 It has approx 3 Pre University colleges and has one Degree colleges which offers graduation in Arts and Commerce.
 There is lot of prominence given to sports in the region especially to volleyball.
 The local education board has a policy of promoting 100% literacy in Hirekerur.
 High school graduates wishing to pursue further study generally move to cities including Haunsabhavi, Hubli, Belgaum, Davanagere Shivamogga and Bengaluru.